hihey54/smartgrid_survey/README.md

 # smartgrid_survey
-Repository containing details about the survey conducted with SG practitioners.
+This repository contains details on the paper "Cybersecurity in the Smart Grid: Practitioners' Perspective".

+Specifically, the repository contains three files:
-The repository contains two PDF files, one including the 27 closed questions asked to the 14 Private Companies, and another containing 10 closed questions asked to the 4 Public Authorities.
+ * "questionnaire_privateCompanies.pdf", containing the 27 closed questions asked to the 14 Private Companies
+ * "questionnaire_publicAuthorities.pdf", containing the 10 closed questions asked to the 4 Public Authorities
+ * "figures.ipynb", containing the source-code for generating the figures included in the main paper (specifying the actual numbers included in each "bin" or "boxplot").

-We suggest *downloading* the PDF files and open them with Adobe Acrobat, as they may render inccorectly on some pdf viewers.
+We suggest **downloading** the PDF files and open them with a PDF reader (e.g., Adobe Reader), as they may render inccorectly on this anonymised repository.